mackelab/figure_tutorial/README.md

 ```

 ## Part 2: Using `svgutils` to compose multipanel figures
 In science, you often want to be able to flexibly compose multi-panel figures and add small letters (`a`, `b`, ...) to the figure.
 You can do this with [svgutils](https://svgutils.readthedocs.io/en/latest/).
-Note that I use `svgutils==0.3.1`, they made major changes in how panelsizes are interpreted afterwards which I absolutely do not get along with.
-First, save each panel individually as `svg`:
+Note that I use `svgutils==0.3.1`.
+The devs of `svgutils` made major changes in `v0.3.2` in how panelsizes are interpreted which I absolutely do not get along with.
+Anyways...first, save each panel individually as `svg`:
 ```python
 import matplotlib as mpl
 import matplotlib.pyplot as plt